polkascan/py-substrate-metadata-docs/docs/frequency.md

 ### Events
 ---------
 #### NewSession
-New session has happened.
-Note that the argument is the session index, not the block number as the type might suggest.
 ##### Attributes
 | Name | Type | Composition
 | -------- | -------- | -------- |